miker704/Strife/patches2.md

     - Added about section in server user options modal if called in a server that shows a generic loading ... message along with a loading gif image.
     - Added roles section in server user options modal if called in a server that gives a chance to show no roles or roles as the title along with a generic server member role if user is not the server owner. while the server owner has the role of server owner and if the current user is the server owner an add role button is displayed as well.
     - Added click to add note section in server user options modal.
+    - Added custom spawn variable for class tag to be used to style the theme of the server user options modal.

 ## Backend Changes